azapi | October 2025 | |

 array that lists the decisions in the same order they were provided in the evaluations

 array in the request.
-Each value of the evaluations array is typed as an Access Evaluation Response (Section 6.2).¶
+Each value of the evaluations array is typed as a Decision as defined in the Information Model (Section 5).¶

 In case the evaluations